 - All visitors should wear a face mask in public places and in crowded areas.
 Visitors will not be permitted to enter any business, including hotels and restaurants, without a mask.

 What is the minimum time that a traveler should plan to stay in Dominica?

-- At present, there is no minimum duration, however, you should be guided by the risk classification that will be assigned to you and the requirements once on island.
+- At present, there is no minimum duration; however, you should be guided by the risk classification that will be assigned to you and the requirements once on the island.

 Can visitors stay at any property in Dominica?

 - Travelers from Low-risk countries are encouraged to stay at a COVID-19 Certified property, or at their friend’s place of residence.
 You must however subject yourself to monitoring for up to seven (7) days in addition to scheduled and unscheduled checks.

 - Travelers from Medium risk countries are to stay at a COVID-19 Certified property, or at their friend’s place of residence.
 You must however subject yourself to monitoring for up to 14 days in addition to scheduled and unscheduled checks.

-- Visitors from High-risk countries can only stay at a COVID-19 Government operated Quarantine facility, or a COVID-19 Certified Property, both at the travelers’ expense.
-COVID-19 Certified Properties have gone through a training and assessment process to provide the guest with a “managed experience” in a safe environment for the duration of their stay while enjoying their vacation.
+- Visitors from High-risk countries can only stay at a COVID-19 Government operated Quarantine facility, or in a Safe in Nature Certified Property, both at the travelers’ expense.
+Safe in Nature Certified Properties have gone through a training and assessment process to provide the guest with a “managed experience” in a safe environment for the duration of their stay while enjoying their vacation.
 Guests will be required to follow the regulations within the facility and must undergo at least one (1) PCR swab test to determine their COVID-19 status on Day 5 after arrival.

 Which COVID-certified accommodations are currently open for guests?

-COVID-19 Certified accommodations currently open for guests from the CARICOM Travel Bubble, low-risk, and medium-risk countries are included below.
+COVID-19 Certified accommodations currently open for guests from low and medium-risk countries are included in the link below.
 This list will be updated as properties become in compliance with Environmental Health Department requirements.
-Certified accommodations include: Click here.
+COVID-19 Certified accommodations include: Click here.

 What can I expect at a certified accommodation?